Last Updated on

 For the blog I want my traffic to increase, but I am not focused on that this year.
 There are so many things out of my control with Google, and that is where most of my traffic comes from.
 I really like writing books, even though it takes a lot of work and time.
 When I write a book, it is very similar to a rental property the way it produces passive income.
 While I did not buy any rentals in 2016, I increased my passive income greatly with my books.
 I am writing another book on the basics of buying and selling houses, which hopefully will be out in the next couple of months.
 I am still working on another book with a partner, which will be out this year.
 I want to hire some more people to help with the blog so it is not taking up quite as much of my time.
 I will continue to write, but I want someone else to handle some of the other aspects.

 I still want to buy an Aston Martin V8, but they have shot up in price like my Diablo.
 I also want to buy a Countach, a Mercedes SLS, a Ford GT, and many other cars!
 I cannot buy everything or anything at the moment, because I am out of garage space.
 I also have some big ideas regarding my personal goals, and the big building I want to buy.
 I cannot disclose them all right now, but hopefully, I can shed some more light on them later in the year.
 The good news is that values on some cars are starting to decrease a little, but I do not want to make a goal to buy one in 2017, because of so many other things going on.

 2016 was an exciting and fun year, even if not exactly as I planned.
 I hope to continue much of the projects I started in 2016, and start some brand new ventures.
 I know I was not as detailed about my goals for 2017, but I can talk more about them as the year progresses.
 If things go as planned, it will be an awesome 2017!

 Remember to set big goals for yourself, and not to be afraid of missing them.
-Goals are there to motivate us, and keep our mind focused on what is really important.
+Goals are there to motivate us and keep our minds focused on what is really important.